-You can be a part of the success of the Society.
+You can be part of the success of the Society.
 See our Membership page for information on joining in our efforts.

 The United States Life Saving Service (USLSS) was a very active government agency here on Fire Island in the late 1800s and early part of the 1900s.
 Although the United States Lighthouse Service and the United States Life Saving Service had similar missions - to protect ships along the coast - they were completely separate organizations.

 The first Life-Saving Station on Fire Island was built in 1848, at the westernmost end of the island, adjacent to the site of the first Fire Island Lighthouse.
 The second USLSS Station was built out at Moriches Inlet, 28 miles to the east.
 These early stations were manned entirely by volunteers.
 Local Baymen and farmers volunteered to live at these stations from October until May to patrol the coastline for stranded ships and perform rescues when needed.
 By 1854 there were seven stations located along the south shore of Fire Island at the following locations: Fire Island, Point O' Woods, Lone Hill, Blue Point, Bellport, Smith's Point and Forge River.